Native two-qubit gates in fixed-coupling, fixed-frequency transmons beyond cross-resonance interaction: On-Resonant direct iSWAP gate

 where $U_g=Y_{\pi/2}X_{\Omega t_g}Y_{-\pi/2}$ and $X_{\Omega t_g}=e^{-i H_D t_g}$. $\phi_1$ and $\phi_2$ are time-independent phases; their calibration sequences are presented in Appendix~\ref{sect:iswapcal}.
-In order to use this ISWAP gate in a quantum circuit, we construct a pass manger in Qiskit which does the following: (1) schedule the quantum circuit, locate each ISWAP gate and insert two virtual Z-gates (frame changes) at the end of ISWAP gate according to Eq.~(\ref{eq:frameiswap}); (2) move all the frame changes to the end of the circuit, move frame changes across ISWAP gates according to Eq.~(\ref{eq:iswapfc}).
-Note that z rotations remain virtual throughout the circuit and thus contribute no extra time, thus preserving the validity of the original schedule.
-A similar approach has been demonstrated recently to track ISWAP frames in a Fluxonium processor~\cite{bao2022}.
-We apply the aforementioned pass manger to interleaved randomized benchmarking (IRB) circuits to benchmark native ISWAP gates constructed from on-resonant drives.
+In order to use this iSWAP gate in a quantum circuit, we construct a pass manager in Qiskit which does the following: (1) schedule the quantum circuit, locate each iSWAP gate and insert two virtual Z-gates (frame changes) at the end of iSWAP gate according to Eq.~(\ref{eq:frameiswap}); (2) move all the frame changes to the end of the circuit, move frame changes across iSWAP gates according to Eq.~(\ref{eq:iswapfc}).
+Note that z rotations remain virtual throughout the circuit and contribute no extra time, thus preserving the validity of the original schedule.
+A similar approach has been demonstrated recently to track iSWAP frames in a Fluxonium processor~\cite{bao2022}.
+We apply the aforementioned pass manager to interleaved randomized benchmarking (IRB) circuits to benchmark native iSWAP gates constructed from on-resonant drives.
 The IRB data are shown in Fig.~\ref{iswap}.
-The native ISWAP gate is realized by resonantly driving the lower frequency qubit $Q_8$.
-We measure an error per gate (EPG) of $0.00648(21)$ for the native ISWAP gate, an EPG of $0.01224(27)$ for the compiled ISWAP using two CZ, and an EPG of $0.00666(24)$ for CZ.
-For the IRB experiments, we use 64 ns single qubit gates and 270 ns on-resonant drive so the total ISWAP gate time is 398 ns.
+The native iSWAP gate is realized by resonantly driving the lower frequency qubit $Q_8$.
+We measure an error per gate (EPG) of $0.00648(21)$ for the native iSWAP gate, an EPG of $0.01224(27)$ for the compiled iSWAP using two CZ, and an EPG of $0.00666(24)$ for CZ.
+For the IRB experiments, we use 64 ns single qubit gates and 270 ns on-resonant drive so the total iSWAP gate time is 398 ns.
 The CZ gate is an echoed CR gate with target rotary~\cite{sheldon2016,Jurcevic2021,sundaresan2020prxq} and has a gate time of 512 ns.
 The pulse sequence for the CZ gate is shown in Appendix~\ref{sect:cz}.
 The single qubit gates are Gaussian pulses with 4$\sigma$ long.
 Both the on-resonant and CR drives are flat-topped Gaussian pulses where rise and fall are $2\sigma$ long with $\sigma\approx 14.22$ ns.
-All qubit parameters for the experiments are summarized in Table.~\ref{qubitparams}.
-We also note a recent work implementing ISWAP using simultaneous CR interactions~\cite{heya2023}.\\
+All qubit parameters for the experiments including coherence times are summarized in Table.~\ref{qubitparams}; device properties of the quantum processor can be found in the supplemental materials in~\cite{Kim2023nat}.
+We also note a recent work implementing iSWAP using simultaneous CR interactions~\cite{heya2023}.\\